Do people read your work differently if they think you know what you’re doing?

 Now, it wasn’t the same panel of judges, so you could chalk it up to personal preference.

-But all the scores were hire, which led me to believe personal preference wasn’t at work.
+But all the scores were higher, which led me to believe personal preference wasn’t at work.
 Most people feel differently about a work of art if you think the artist is a tried and true professional versus a beginner, right?

 Except for that piece of art in the Hirshhorn that looks like a blank canvas.
 Everybody hates that.
 Still sold for $20 million though.
 I hope my book sells for that much.
 If it does, I’m gonna buy a coffee farm and grow the most amazing coffee this world has ever known, which is my true purpose in life.